bobdavies2000/OpenCVB/README.md

 data is commonly used and an important component in OpenCVB.

-At the bottom of the new TreeView form is a checkbox that allows the time to accumulate or be refreshed only with the latest time interval (approximately 1 second.)
+At the bottom of the new TreeView form is a checkbox that allows the time to accumulate or be refreshed with only the latest time interval (approximately 1 second.)
 If the algorithm contains a variety of different approaches, leaving this item unchecked will allow quick review of the cost of each algorithm variation.
 Leaving the box checked will accumulate all the time used since starting the algorithm.

-All algorithms included in OpenCVB have this added description of their cost breakdown, enabling early design decisions that improve frame rate.
+With this new TreeView, the cost analysis is available for every algorithm in OpenCVB – automatically.

 The previous version of TreeView is still fully supported in the new edition.
 The tree view controls what output is shown in the user interface.
 The default